When the Body Says No: How Stress and Love Shaped a MS Journey

 The hope is that change is possible.
 We cannot rewrite the past or undo trauma, but we can learn to align our Head, Heart, and Gut.

-We can create environments - inside ourselves and around ourselves - that heal rather than harm.
+We can stop outsourcing self-worth.
+Not only that, but we can also create environments — both within ourselves and around us — that heal rather than harm.

-When we do that, our biology doesn’t just cope.
+When we do that, our biology doesn’t just cope; it thrives.
 It recalibrates.
 Symptoms can soften.
 Energy can return.
 Illness can retreat.

 That is the real medicine most of us are missing.

-I saw this happen in real life.
-And I have seen echoes of it again and again in my coaching work with leaders, couples, and individuals who learn to listen to the wisdom of their three brains.
+I've seen this happen in real life many times.
+I have seen echoes of it again and again in my coaching work with leaders, couples, and individuals who learn to listen to the wisdom of their 3 Brain.

 What about you?